scheinerman/SimplexTableaux.jl/docs/src/other.md

 ### Basis pivoting

-After a basis has been established, the function `basis_pivot!` can be used to modify the basis by specifying the column that enters the basis and the column that leaves.
+After a basis has been established, the function `pivot!` can be used to modify the basis by specifying the column that enters the basis and the column that leaves.
 ```
 julia> T
 ┌──────────┬───┬─────┬───────┬───────┬─────┬─────┬────────┐